'The Witcher' advert criticised for being "awkward" and "cringe" on social media

 - READ MORE: ‘The Witcher’ season two review: Netflix fantasy show finds its feet in much-improved second offering

-However, to reassure fans about season three Netflix has projected a huge message onto various UK landmarks about Cavill’s role.
+However, to reassure fans about season three, Netflix projected a huge message onto various UK landmarks about Cavill’s role for the time being.

 Just in case you need a reminder. pic.twitter.com/bvV0hYjymU